ClearLineClearLine

 One of the most common questions from people trying to conceive is: how early can I take a pregnancy test?
 The answer depends on when implantation occurred, how quickly your hCG levels rise, and which test you use.
 This guide walks you through the science so you can test at the right time.

-First Morning Urine and Pregnancy Tests: Why It Matters
+First Morning Urine and Pregnancy Tests: The Complete Guide

 How Do Home Pregnancy Tests Work?